This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Map Out Your Itinerary

 Mapping out your itinerary ahead of time will save you gas and time.
 So, the next thing you will do is to plug all the locations on the map.
-I usually use google map.
+I usually use Google Maps.
 Then group each activity based on location.

 Since Shawnee National Forest spans over 289,000 acres of land, it is recommended to group your activities between the east and west side.
 In our case, we spent our first day exploring the east and then west the next day.